1j9c92/book-synthesis-skill/README.md

 **Claude Code:** Copy the `book-synthesis/` folder into your `.claude/skills/` directory.

 **Cowork:** Download `book-synthesis.skill` from the releases page, open Cowork > Settings > Skills > Install from file, and select it.

+**Manus, Perplexity Computer, etc:** Download these files and paste them into a chat with your agent framework of choice and ask it to incorporate the skill into your workflow or skill library.

+**Personalization:** Feel free to ask Claude Cowork/Code or whichever framework you choose to personalize the skill to your needs further.
+It might help to trial it with one personalized book synthesis, skim through it, and then chat back and forth with the agent to refine/personalize the skill to your needs.

 ---